Dave Foley

-David Foley (born January 4, 1963) is a Canadian stand-up comedian, actor, director, producer, and writer.
+David Scott Foley (born January 4, 1963) is a Canadian actor, stand-up comedian, director, producer, and writer.
 He is known as a co-founder of the comedy group The Kids in the Hall, who have appeared together in a number of television, stage and film productions, most notably the 1988–1995 TV sketch comedy show of the same name, as well as the 1996 film Brain Candy.

-Foley is also known for his roles as Dave Nelson in the sitcom NewsRadio, Flik in A Bug's Life, Troy in Blast from the Past, Dr. Fulton in The Middle, Bob in Hot in Cleveland, Gary O'Brien in Young Sheldon, and Danish Graves in Fargo.
+Dave Foley is also known for his roles as Dave Nelson in the sitcom NewsRadio, Flik in A Bug's Life, Troy in Blast from the Past, Dr. Fulton in The Middle, Bob in Hot in Cleveland, Gary O'Brien in Young Sheldon, and Danish Graves in Fargo.
 Foley also hosted Celebrity Poker Showdown.

 Early life

-Foley was born in Etobicoke, Ontario, Canada, on January 4, 1963.
+Foley was born in Etobicoke, Ontario.
 He is the son of Mary and Michael, a steamfitter.
 His mother is from Stafford, England.